Malton St Clement’s Festival

 Try your hand at blacksmithing in a 40 minute taster session where artist blacksmith Piers Edsall will teach you the basics and help you go away with something that you have forged in the fire yourself!
 Please note: minimum age of participants is 16.
 T&C's apply.

-Book via the Environmental Art website here: Blacksmithing experience St Clements Festival 23rd November 2024 – Environmental Art
+Booking your place: Blacksmithing experience St Clements Festival 22nd November 2025 – Environmental Art

 Photo credit: Rachel Rimmell Photography